-There are six scenarios presented in Co-Prosperity Sphere.
+There are four scenarios presented in Co-Prosperity Sphere.
 There’s a first-year scenario, sort of a mirror of the introductory scenario of Great Pacific War but with much more action thanks to those larger fleets and armies.
 That gives an opportunity to finish a game within a few hours, something many players might appreciate.

-And of course it’s not Great Pacific War without the sprawling campaign games; that’s what you really want to play anyway.
+Of course it’s not Great Pacific War without the sprawling campaign games; that’s what you really want to play anyway.
 The 1943 campaign opens in 1943, with the American surprise attack on Pearl Harbor, and ends in 1948.
 Shorter campaign games open in 1945 and 1947, even though we know that if you play a campaign game at all, it’s going to be the long one, so we loaded that one with lots of fleets and armies and air forces.

 The strategic situation is much different than that of Great Pacific War.
 Japan has her defensive perimeter in place, and no endless war in China to drain her limited resources.
 The perimeter is backed by a large surface fleet with even more aircraft carriers.
 The Imperial Japanese Army is larger than in Great Pacific War, with better units.
 Japan is no pushover.